MikeMayfield/FreeSpace/README.md

 🙋‍♂️ Hello!
-Sorry for the late reply — I’ve been experiencing some issues with my Freelancer account.

-I’ve reviewed your project and the specifications carefully, and I’m really excited about the opportunity to work on it.
-I've already built the required .aar file for this project and am ready to move forward.
+On the Freelancer Site, I can't tell you that I want to use Teams or Telegram.
+To be honest, the chat is not convenient in Freelancer Site.

-🤝 Can we connect via Microsoft Teams or Telegram?
+So, can we connect via Microsoft Teams or Telegram?
-You can also reach me directly at:
+You can also reach me directly at: 📧 openminddev0715@gmail.com I want you to send me the Telegram and Email Address by Email.
-📧 openminddev0715@gmail.com

-🚀 Why I'm Reaching Out
-I’m genuinely interested in contributing to your project and also eager to learn more about Kotlin from you along the way.
-Would you be open to mentoring me a little while we collaborate?
+*** You shouldn't mention the Email or Telegram on the Freelancer Site.
+I can't answer that.